webplatform/docs-wpd/Creating_API_pages/index.md

 Sometimes an API includes methods that are called on objects not in the API.
 In our WebRTC example, this is the case with [[dom/methods/getUserMedia|getUserMedia()]] which is a method of the DOM Navigator object.
 In WebRTC, you call getUserMedia() to get a [[apis/webrtc/objects/LocalMediaStream|LocalMediaStream]] object for the user's audio and video data.

 Strictly speaking, getUserMedia() does not belong to the WebRTC API, though it was developed to accommodate WebRTC.
 There is no semantic way to include getUserMedia() as a method of any object in the WebRTC API.
 The getUserMedia() method must be added to the wiki under [[dom/methods]] and as a member of [[dom/navigator]].
-{{TODO|The ambiguity this creates and it's ramifications for the dom architecture are the subject for another day - in short, yeah, we need to fix that, too.}}
+{{TODO|The ambiguity this creates and it's ramifications for our dom architecture are the subject for another day - in short, yeah, we need to fix that, too.}}

 The best practice is to reference the extra-API facility (couldn't think of a better name) in the main content of the pertinent API listing and object pages.
 For the WebRTC API, the [[apis/webrtc/objects/LocalMediaStream|LocalMediaStream]] object page must have a reference to [[dom/methods/getUserMedia|getUserMedia()]].
 So should any tutorials about using the API, and these tutorials should be referenced in the API listing and object pages as well.